Skip to content

 Three rules head off the usual SME mistakes.
 Annual leave keeps accruing right through maternity leave at the standard 30-day-per-year rate, prorated for the period, and the employee can’t be made to burn annual leave during the maternity window.
 Sick leave for pregnancy-related illness sits on top of the 60-day entitlement, up to 45 days, unpaid, with employment continuing.
 Public holidays that fall inside the maternity window don’t push the leave out, since the 60 days run as calendar days regardless.

-DIFC, ADGM and the free-zone variations
+Maternity and free-zone law in the UAE — DIFC, ADGM and the variations

 Free-zone employers operating under their own employment regulations frequently provide more generous terms than the federal baseline.

-- DMCC, JAFZA and other free zones — typically follow federal law as the baseline with employer-discretion enhancement available.
+• DMCC, JAFZA and other free zones — typically follow federal law as the baseline with employer-discretion enhancement available.

 If you operate across zones (a DIFC-licensed parent with a mainland operating company, for example), apply the most generous entitlement consistently to avoid creating internal inequality.
 The cost difference is small; the HR-relations payback is significant.